Decision Trees for Classification and Regression

 Introduction

 Decision trees can also be used for regression tasks!
 Predicting the grade of a student on an exam, the number of spam emails per day, the amount of fraudulent transactions on a platform, etc. are all possible using decision trees.
-The algorithm works in much the same way, with modification only to the splitting criteria and how the final output it computed.
+The algorithm works pretty much the same way, with modifications only to the splitting criteria and how the final output it computed.
 In this article, we will explore both a binary classification and regression model using decision trees with the Indian Graduate Admissions dataset.

 Dataset